Ueberspannung/LED-Matrix/README.md

 ## hardware
 I used [AZ-Delivery's](https://www.az-delivery.de/) [MAX7219 8x32 4 in 1 Dot Matrix LED Modul](https://www.az-delivery.de/products/4-x-64er-led-matrix-display?_pos=3&_psq=led+matrix&_ss=e&_v=1.0).
 This is a 4x 8x8 MAX7219 base LED matrix modul.
-There are many other moduls available on Amazon, Ali and ebeay
+There are many other moduls available on Amazon, Ali and ebay

+if you are using a different layout you will need to change the adress mappen of the setBuffer and setByte functions

+the driver uses standard SPI interface.
+Depending on your HW you might want to add a parameter for the SPI-Interface and use the aoutmaten CS Feature available on some devices

 This is the adressing scheme of the modul